Bealby/grandpas-pocket-watch-shop/README.md

   which will be an exciting opportunity for any user visiting the Website.

+- Grandpa's Pocket Watch Shop will provide a valuation for free as in many situations the Pocket Watch will most often need maintenance and repair and it is this indirect business which will make the 'Free' valuation worthwhile.

 - Icons are used to describe the Repair or Valuation offers, under which details of the service provided will be shown.